 5. First Advantage

-First Advantage (FADV) operates in 200+ countries and territories, making it the strongest option for teams hiring across borders.
+First Advantage (FADV) operates in 200+ countries and territories, making it the strongest option for organizations hiring across borders.
 The platform handles criminal checks, education verification, employment history, and identity confirmation globally - with local compliance built into each jurisdiction.

-Pricing: $29/check (Basic), $44-$65/check (mid-tier), $75/check (Premium).
+Cost: $29/check (Basic), $44-$65/check (mid-tier), $75/check (Premium).
 Add-ons: education verification +$12, employment verification +$15, motor vehicle records +$6.

 Integrations: Salesforce, ADP, Oracle, Workday.